Logan-0/Logan-Array-Sort-Js/README.md

-I made this because sometimes when your dealing with code in Node.Js, like a promise chain.
-I wanted a way I could handle it for myself easier.
+I made this because sometimes when your dealing with code in Node.Js, like a promise chain, you want a way that works how you want it, and simple for a first package.
 Nothing special may be updated in the Future.

 USES -> {

     Json array with String or Number Attributes;

+    e.g.

-    e.g. lastName = "Johnson", age = 5, or dateJoined = "Jan 11th, 2008"
+    lastName = "Johnson",
+    age = 5,
+    dateJoined = "Jan 11th, 2008"
 }

 Example